atomone-hub/atomone/docs/architecture/adr-002-photon-token.md

 - enforce that the fee denom is PHOTON, and return a specific error message if it does not (this to be explicitely separated with the insufficient fee error message)
-- make exception for some messages, specifically like `MsgBurn`, because `MsgBurn` is the only way to get PHOTONs, so it should accept ATONEs as fee token.
+- make exception for some messages, specifically like `MsgMintPhoton`, because `MsgMintPhoton` is the only way to get PHOTONs, so it should accept ATONEs as fee token.

 ### Params

 The `photon` module has the following params:
-- `mint_disabled` (default to false): if true, disable the ability to call `MsgBurn`.
+- `mint_disabled` (default to false): if true, disable the ability to call `MsgMintPhoton`.

 > [!NOTE]
-> XXX is it really usefull to disable `MsgBurn` ?
+> XXX is it really usefull to disable `MsgMintPhoton` ?
 Looks like it is an urgency
 > method when something goes wrong, which is not very compatible with a
 > governance proposal to change the parameters...
 Suggestion: remove it